This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 Please keep your distance from any sealions and penguins you may see, for their protection and, in the case of sea lions, your own.

-St Kilda Beach, St Clair Beach & Salt Water pool
+St Kilda & St Clair Beaches

 The go-to swimming beach for Dunedinites, both ends of the beach have surf patrols throughout the summer and New Zealand’s most consistent surf break.
+St Clair is also home to the Hot Salt Water Pool.
+Behind the pool is another tucked-away cove called Second Beach.

 Cafes and bars line the St Clair Esplanade, perfect for a quiet morning coffee while you gaze out across the horizon or a casual evening meal in a fantastic seaside setting.